openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/launcher/tf_launcher_readme.md

 For enabling TensorFlow launcher you need to add `framework: tf` in launchers section of your configuration file and provide following parameters:

 * `model` - path to frozen graph file with TF model for your topology.
 * `adapter` - approach how raw output will be converted to representation of dataset problem, some adapters can be specific to framework.
-You can find detailed instruction how to use adapters [here][adapters].
+You can find detailed instruction how to use adapters [here](../adapters/README.md).
 * `output_names` - list of node names which will be used as model output (Optional, if not provided will be used from graph)
 * `device` - specifies which device will be used for infer (`cpu` or `gpu`).